AAPD Names New Board Officers and Trustees

-CHICAGO, May 27, 2014 /PRNewswire-USNewswire/ -- The American Academy of Pediatric Dentistry (AAPD), the leading authority on children's oral health, inducted the new president and other officers and trustees for the new AAPD board of trustees during its 67th Annual Session at the Hynes Convention Center in Boston, Mass., on May 25, 2014.
+CHICAGO, May 29, 2012 /PRNewswire-USNewswire/ -- The American Academy of Pediatric Dentistry (AAPD), the authority on children's oral health, inducted the new President and other Officers and Trustees for the AAPD Board of Trustees during its 65th Annual Session at the San Diego Marriott Marquis and Marina on May 27, 2012.

 Joel H. Berg, D.D.S., M.S., President.
 Berg has been a member of the AAPD for 26 years.
 He attended dental school at and received his pediatric dentistry certificate from the University of Iowa.
 He most recently served as president-elect (2011-2012), vice president (2010-2011) and the AAPD's District VI trustee (2006-2009).
 Berg is also a past president of Healthy Smiles, Healthy Children: the Foundation of the American Academy of Pediatric Dentistry.
 In addition to his leadership roles with the Academy, he is a Diplomate of the American Board of Pediatric Dentistry, a fellow of the American College of Dentists and a fellow of the International College of Dentists.
 Berg is the Dean Designate at the University of Washington School of Dentistry.
 Currently, he is Chair of the Department of Pediatric Dentistry and also the Director of Dentistry at Seattle Children's Hospital, and the holder of the Lloyd and Kay Chapman Chair for Oral Health.
 Dr. Berg's AAPD presidential agenda will focus on talent pool development and international collaborations.
 Berg resides in Bellevue, Washington.
 He has lectured in more than 35 countries and enjoys studying the viticulture of Washington State.
 Berg is a national media spokesperson for the AAPD.